MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Privacy: 2022

+- Stronger Privacy Amplification by Shuffling for Rényi and Approximate Differential Privacy. [[paper]](https://arxiv.org/abs/2208.04591)
+  - Vitaly Feldman, Audra McMillan, Kunal Talwar.
+  - Key Word: Differential Privacy.
+  - <details><summary>Digest</summary> In this work, we improve the state of the art privacy amplification by shuffling results both theoretically and numerically.
+Our first contribution is the first asymptotically optimal analysis of the Rényi differential privacy parameters for the shuffled outputs of LDP randomizers.
+Our second contribution is a new analysis of privacy amplification by shuffling.
+This analysis improves on the techniques of [FMT20] and leads to tighter numerical bounds in all parameter settings.

 - On the Fundamental Limits of Formally (Dis)Proving Robustness in Proof-of-Learning. [[paper]](https://arxiv.org/abs/2208.03567)
   - Congyu Fang, Hengrui Jia, Anvith Thudi, Mohammad Yaghini, Christopher A. Choquette-Choo, Natalie Dullerud, Varun Chandrasekaran, Nicolas Papernot.
   - Key Word: Proof-of-Learning; Adversarial Examples.